BasicComputation/x64-lecture/B11 - Organizing code with multiple files in MASM.md

 You see IFNDEF "name" (if not defined) and ENDIF (end if), that is ensure that what is between those is only processed once. <br>
 So if name is not defined, define the name with a value, so next time it is included, the name is defined. <br>
-So the .inc file can be included many times, this can be necessary when having a complex setup.
+So the .inc file can be included many times in the same .asm file, this can be necessary when having a complex setup.